-Pacific White-sided Dolphin
+Pacific White-sided Dolphin (Lagenorhynchus obliquidens)

 The Pacific white-sided dolphin is found throughout the temperate North Pacific, in a relatively narrow distribution between 38°N and 47°N (Brownell et al. 1999).
-Recently it has been suggested that the species could be experiencing a poleward shift in occurrence at both the northern and southern limits of its range associated with increases in water temperature (Salvadeo et al. 2010).
-From surveys conducted in the North Pacific, Buckland et al. (1993a) estimated that there were a total of 931,000 Pacific white-sided dolphins, and Miyashita (1993b) estimated an abundance of 988,000.
-Two stocks are identified in the U.S: the North Pacific and the California/Oregon/Washington stocks (Allen and Angliss 2010).
-As there have been no comprehensive surveys for Pacific white-sided dolphins in Alaska, the portion of the Buckland et al. (1993a) estimate derived from sightings north of 45°N in GOA waters (26,880) is used as the minimum population estimate of the North Pacific stock (Allen and Angliss 2010).
+From surveys conducted in the North Pacific, Buckland et al. (1993) estimated that there were a total of 931,000 Pacific white-sided dolphins, and Miyashita (1993b) estimated an abundance of 988,000.

-The species is common both on the high seas and along the continental margins, and animals are known to enter the inshore passes of southeast Alaska, B.C., and Washington (Leatherwood et al. 1984; Dahlheim and Towell 1994; Ferrero and Walker 1996).
-Pacific white-sided dolphins form large groups, averaging 90, with groups of more than 3000 known (Van Waerebeek and Würsig 2002).
-Pacific white-sided dolphins often associate with other species, including cetaceans, pinnipeds, and seabirds.
-In particular, they are frequently seen in mixed-species schools with Risso's and northern right whale dolphins (Green et al. 1993).
-Pacific white-sided dolphins are very inquisitive and are known to approach stationary boats (Carwardine 1995).
-They are highly acrobatic, commonly bowriding, and often leaping, flipping, or somersaulting (Jefferson et al. 1993).
+The species is common both on the high seas and along the continental margins (see Leatherwood et al. 1984; Dahlheim and Towell 1994; Ferrero and Walker 1996).
+Pacific white-sided dolphins often associate with other species, including cetaceans (especially Risso's and northern right whale dolphins; Green et al. 1993), pinnipeds, and seabirds.
+Pacific white-sided dolphins are very inquisitive and may approach stationary boats (Carwardine 1995).